-In India, a famous folklore is “Your pilgrimage is possible after God summons you.”
+One of the famous folklore which goes around in India is – “Your pilgrimage is possible only after God summons you.”
 Both of us (myself and my co traveller and friend Mr. Amitabha Gupta) are travellers and fond of architecture.
 So admiring the architectural relics of any hidden place is a kind of pilgrimage to us.
 Like other Indians, we were not aware of the place Lakkundi.
 After our extensive Hampi Trip, we started for our next destination Badami by a rented car.
 Suddenly a friend suggested Amitabha Da to visit Lakkundi – a village in Gadag district.
 After Googling for a few minutes we found the legacy of Western Chalukya Architecture is kept sacredly in Lakkundi .
 So, we finally decided – “Let’s Lakkundi”.

 Before telling the tale of my Lakkundi trip, it is better to brief about the history of the place.